-When shopping for outdoor clothing, you've probably heard a lot about something called ‘the layering system’.
-Layering your breathable clothing can help you to keep warm, dry and comfortable through varying conditions, allowing you to add or remove layers depending on how you feel and the conditions you’re in.
-All the items should be lightweight and packable, and should fit inside your rucksack easily.
+When shopping for outdoor clothing, you've probably heard about layering your clothing or as some people call it the ‘layering system’.
+The idea being is you layer clothing to help you to keep warm, dry and comfortable when moving through varying conditions, allowing you to add or remove layers depending on how you feel and the conditions you’re in.
+All the items should be easily packable, so they can fit inside your rucksack easily.

-It's easy to think that when the temperature drops, wearing the thickest clothing possible is the best idea, when in actuality most mountain climbers, runners, cyclists, hill walkers and dog walkers can all benefit from some variation of a layered clothing system.
+It's easy to assume that when the temperature drops, you should wear the thickest clothing possible, when in actuality most mountain climbers, runners, cyclists, hill walkers and dog walkers will benefit from some variation in layering their clothing.

 Carrying extra layers in your rucksack can help to keep you safe - the weather may be mild when you set off on your walk, but as you get higher into the hills, the temperature can and will take a sudden drop, and conditions can change in an instant.